 NPB works to stimulate new peanut product development by working directly with culinary, food service and retail professionals.
 As a result, new concepts for peanuts, peanut butter, peanut oil and peanut flour are continually appearing on menus and retail shelves across the country.
 According to restaurant industry data, peanut listings on menus increased more than 107 percent from January 2006 to June 2012.

 We also build relationships with university and college food service directors and departments across the nation, to reach more than three million new consumers each year, at locations where tens of thousands of meals are served daily.

 NPB reaches consumers where they live, work and play, spreading the word by creating more than 800 million consumer impressions annually through extensive paid advertising, including subway advertising in major cities, print ads featured in top consumer magazines, and TV and radio commercials.

-Through aggressive media relations efforts, the Board generates hundreds of millions of additional consumer impressions of peanuts and peanut products in print, TV, radio and online with “earned media.”
+Through media relations efforts, the Board generates hundreds of millions of additional consumer impressions of peanuts and peanut products in print, TV, radio and online with “earned media.”
 We focus on putting credible spokespeople in front of consumers and food influencers to talk about the nutritional benefits, culinary versatility and value of USA-grown peanuts.

 To extend the national promotion and advertising campaign to local communities, NPB works with each state grower association on an annual co-promotion project, increasing awareness of new peanut production research and showcasing innovative peanut products.